immobilizer security indicator

 Related Problems

 There is a more technical way to make sure about the immobilizer status of your Rav4.
-It consists of scanning your car with a special Toyota tool which will tell the status of the immobilizer.
-Another way is taking out the engine computer (ECM) and reading the immobilizer memory chip.
+It consists of scanning your car with a special Toyota tool, which will tell the status of the immobilizer.
+Another way is to take out the engine computer (ECM) and read the immobilizer memory chip.
 From that reading, assuming that the ECM is the original one from the vehicle, then any experienced technician can tell if the immobilizer system is enabled or disabled in that vehicle just by looking at the pattern of that file.

 • Derek A. Gumbs says: